Computation and properties of the Epstein zeta function with applications to quantum systems: Algorithm

-In infinite precision arithmetic, a truncation value based on \Cref{trunc} guarantees that the the desired precision is reached when computing the Epstein zeta function.
+In infinite precision arithmetic, a truncation value based on Theorem \ref{theorem:trunc} guarantees that the desired precision is reached when computing the Epstein zeta function.
 However, in floating point arithmetic, roundoff errors accumulate in the evaluation of the sums for large dimensions $d$, which can exceed the rigorous truncation error bound by several orders of magnitude.
 A practical solution that significantly reduces the roundoff error is provided by the compensated summation algorithm developed by Kahan \cite{kahan}.
-Here, a separate compensator variable is introduced, which stores an estimation for the accumulated error.
-Using compensated summation, we show in \Cref{sec:experiments} that our resulting algorithm reaches machine precision across all test cases even for large dimensions $d$.
-An alternative, albeit more computationally expensive, approach involves dividing the summation ball into shells and performing the summation in reverse order, starting from the outermost shell with the smallest absolute values and progressing toward the inner shells.
+Here, a separate compensator variable is introduced, which stores an estimation of the accumulated error.
+Using compensated summation, we show in Section \ref{sec:experiments} that our resulting algorithm reaches machine precision across all test cases, even for large dimensions $d$.
+An alternative approach involves dividing the summation ball into shells and performing the summation in reverse order, starting from the outermost shell with the smallest absolute values and progressing toward the inner shells.
+In our implementation, however, we prefer Kahan compensated summation, since it is straightforward to apply in the natural traversal order of the lattice points and its additional arithmetic cost is negligible compared with the evaluation of the incomplete gamma functions.